gmail unsubscribeemail managementproductivity

 Should I use Unroll.Me to unsubscribe in 2026?

 No, absolutely avoid it.
-Unroll.Me still doesn't actually unsubscribe you—it just creates Gmail filters to hide emails, so subscriptions remain active.
+Unroll.Me still doesn't actually unsubscribe you.
+It just creates Gmail filters to hide emails, so subscriptions remain active.
 More critically, it still scans all your emails and actively sells your data (purchase receipts, transactions, behavior patterns) to companies like NielsenIQ.
 Use privacy-respecting alternatives like MailMop instead.

 How can I prevent unwanted subscriptions in the future?